 Around the mid to late 1800s, poor, migrant workers roamed the country from coast to coast in search of work.
 Usually hopping onto train cars for a free, albeit illegal, ride to their next destination, the life of the transient worker was quite often a dangerous one, and in order to stay out of harm’s way, these men developed what is known as the “hobo code” to communicate with their fellow traveler.

-Hobo culture got its start around the 1860’s after Civil War veterans, many of them now homeless, roamed the country in search of work.
+As The Vintage News first reported, hobo culture got its start around the 1860’s after Civil War veterans, many of them now homeless, roamed the country in search of work.

 The term “hobo,” now a somewhat offensive jab at those who make up homeless or vagrant populations, originated during this time and was used to describe impoverished migrant workers traversing the coasts in search of work and a place to call home, even if only for a few days.